Today starts off a short series of posts that I’m doing this month on traditional Thanksgiving recipes that have a little “twist” to them.

 6. Divide into two pieces and refrigerate for 1 hour.

-8. Place one crust in a 9 inch pie pan, pierce all over with a fork and put in fridge.
+8. Place one crust in a 9-inch pie pan, pierce all over with a fork and put in the fridge.

-9. Place the other crust on a cookie sheet and put in fridge.
+9. Place the other crust on a cookie sheet and put it in the fridge.

-2. Take bottom crust out of the fridge, line with aluminum foil and fill with pie weights – http://amzn.to/185sz0D (or dried beans, like I do).
+2. Take the bottom crust out of the fridge, line with aluminum foil and fill with pie weights (or dried beans, like I do).

-4. Meanwhile, make the filling by peelings, coring and thinly slicking the apples.
+4. Meanwhile, make the filling by peeling, coring, and thinly slicing the apples.
 Mix in the remaining flour and sugar.
 Then mix in the cinnamon.

 5. Remove crust from oven and fill with apple mixture.

 7. Bake for 50 minutes.
-When crust begins to brown too much, cover the edges with aluminum foil or a special crust shield. – http://amzn.to/185sD0a
+When crust begins to brown too much, cover the edges with aluminum foil or a special crust shield

 What do you think?
 Is this something you would try?